 The town of Jerramungup was established in 1953 as a war service settlement area and gazetted in 1957.
-Though only a relatively young farming and agriculture region, the area is rich in history and proud of its heritage.
+Although it is a relatively young farming and agriculture region, the area holds historical significance.

-Jerramungup is the western gateway to Fitzgerald River National Park – one of the largest national parks in Australia.
-Here, you can explore a botanical wonderland of rare plants and marvel at one of the greatest shows on Earth as southern right whales come to shore to calve.
+Jerramungup serves as the western gateway to Fitzgerald River National Park, one of Australia’s largest national parks.
+Visitors can explore a diverse array of plants and observe southern right whales as they come to shore to calve.

-In spring, the landscape is a glorious kaleidoscope of vivid wildflowers, while in winter you can view the southern right whales from the cliffs at Point Ann and Trigelow Beach as they come in to the secluded bays of the whale nursery to calve.
-It’s also one of only three places in Australia where you can see large numbers of these gentle giants and their playful babies so close to shore.
+In spring, the landscape features vibrant wildflowers, while in winter, visitors can view southern right whales from the cliffs at Point Ann and Trigelow Beach as they enter secluded bays to calve.

-Hit the Jerramungup Heritage Trail to immerse yourself in local history, taking in the Old Powerhouse, the former War Service Office and Major Colin Cameron’s plaque in Roe Park, which was named after John Septimus Roe, the first Surveyor General.
-You’ll also see Jerramungup Town Hall, known as ‘Root Pickers Hall’ as it was paid for by volunteers picking mallee roots.
+The Jerramungup Heritage Trail offers insight into local history, showcasing landmarks such as the Old Powerhouse, the former War Service Office, and Major Colin Cameron’s plaque in Roe Park, named after John Septimus Roe, the first Surveyor General.
+Visitors can also see Jerramungup Town Hall, known as ‘Root Pickers Hall,’ funded by volunteers who collected mallee roots.

 Jerramungup Attractions